 The MAACWG meetings are held approximately every two years, alternately in Australia and Malaysia.

-In 1997 the then Department of Primary Industries and Energy (now the Department of Agriculture) and the Korean Forestry Administration (now the Korea Forest Service) signed an arrangement and formed the Korea-Australia Forestry Cooperative Committee (KAFCC) which meets approximately every two years.
+In 1997, the then Department of Primary Industries and Energy (now the Department of Agriculture, Fisheries and Forestry) and the Korean Forestry Administration (now the Korea Forest Service) signed an arrangement which establishes the Korea-Australia Forestry Cooperative Committee (KAFCC).

 The KAFCC is an effective medium for developing closer cooperation between Australia and the Republic of Korea on forestry matters such as research, investment and trade and focuses on the key areas of: